 The liver and the kidneys are wellknown organs that, by working together, maintain homeostasis in the body.
-The kidneys are a pair of organs that remove waste products from the blood in the form of urine and balance levels of chemical elements in the body (1,2).
-By secretion of some hormones, the kidneys check blood pressure and instigate bone marrow to produce erythrocytes (3,4).
-On the other hand, the liver has diverse physiological functions, including the metabolism of xenobiotics and medicines, cholesterol synthesis, and storage of micronutrients such as vitamins A, D, B12, and K, as well as vital minerals.
-Besides, the liver is responsible for the synthesis of numerous hormones, coagulation factors, immune factors, and the catalase enzyme (5,6).
-Given these important physiological roles of both the liver and the kidneys, any defect in hepatorenal function may interrupt the stability of the body's internal environment and, as a result, cause serious harm to the body (7).
+The kidneys are a pair of organs that remove waste products from the blood in the form of urine and balance levels of chemical elements in the body (Hartleb and Gutkowski 2012; Raj et al. 2020).
+By secretion of some hormones, the kidneys check blood pressure and instigate bone marrow to produce erythrocytes (Adamson, Eschbach and Finch 1968; Rafaqat et al. 2023).
+On the other hand, the liver has diverse physiological functions, including the metabolism of xenobiotics and medicines. cholesterol synthesis, and storage of micronutrients such as vitamins A, D, B12, and K, as well as vital minerals.
+Besides, the liver is responsible for the synthesis of numerous hormones. coagulation factors, immune factors, and the catalase enzyme (Hansen, Wong and Stevenson 2020; Ramadori et al. 2008).
+Given these important physiological roles of both the liver and the kidneys, any defect in hepatorenal function may interrupt the stability of the body's internal environment and, as a result, cause serious harm to the body (Calleri and Alessandria 2023).

-Specific drugs, such as antibiotics, anti-inflammatory nonsteroidal drugs immunosuppressants, (NSAIDs). chemotherapeutics, and contrast agents, are considered some of the most important factors that may cause kidney damage (8).
-Overexpression of Transforming growth factor beta (TGF- β) and endothelin 1, increased monocyte/macrophage infiltration into the cortex and medulla of kidney, initiation of oxidative stress, apoptosis, necrosis. increased levels of serum creatinine, Blood Urea Nitrogen (BUN), albuminuria and glucosuria, and decreased levels of glomerular filtration rate (GFR) are some of the prominent events observed during nephrotoxicity (9,10).
-In the case of hepatotoxicity, inflammation is a part of the wound-healing process in the liver caused by harmful stimuli such as excessive alcohol and fat consumption, viral hepatitis, the presence of cholestasis, etc. It is a protective response of liver cells to a harmful stimulus that gives rise to liver tissue repair and maintains homeostasis (11,12).
-For a limited time, inflammation may help to protect against possible liver damage; nevertheless, when inflammation becomes severe or chronic, it can lead to irreparable damage to the liver parenchyma stemming from overproduction of pro-inflammatory cytokines by non-parenchymal cells such as Kupffer cells (13,14).
-In this condition, acetaldehyde. reactive oxygen species lipid peroxidation-derived (ROS), compounds, and cytokines such as ILs and Tumour Necrosis Factor-alpha (TNF- α) may eventually lead to liver fibrosis (15).
+Specific drugs, such as antibiotics, anti-inflammatory nonsteroidal drugs immunosuppressants, (NSAIDs). chemotherapeutics, and contrast agents, are considered some of the most important factors that may cause kidney damage (Bidani and Griffin 2004).
+Overexpression of Transforming growth factor beta (TGF- β) endothelin and 1. increased monocyte/macrophage infiltration into the cortex and medulla of kidney, initiation of stress, apoptosis, oxidative necrosis, increased levels of serum creatinine, Blood Urea Nitrogen (BUN), albuminuria and and decreased glucosuria, levels of glomerular filtration rate (GFR) are some of the prominent events observed during nephrotoxicity (Jahnukainen, Chen and Celsi 2005; Lin et al. 2022).
+In the case of hepatotoxicity, inflammation is a part of the wound-healing process in the liver caused by harmful stimuli such as excessive alcohol and fat consumption, viral hepatitis, the presence of cholestasis, etc. It is a protective response of liver cells to a harmful stimulus that gives rise to liver tissue repair and maintains homeostasis(Leandro et al. 2006; Tanwar et al. 2020).
+For a limited time, inflammation may help to protect against possible liver damage; nevertheless, when inflammation becomes severe or chronic, it can lead to irreparable damage to the liver parenchyma stemming from overproduction of pro-inflammatory cytokines by nonparenchymal cells such as Kupffer cells (Koyama and Brenner 2017; Robinson, Harmon and O'Farrelly 2016).
+In this condition, acetaldehyde, reactive oxygen species (ROS), lipid peroxidation-derived compounds, and cytokines such as ILs and Tumour Necrosis Factor-alpha (TNF- α) may eventually lead to liver fibrosis (Czaja 2014).

-On the clinical scale, unfortunately, there is no approved drug to directly treat hepato- and nephrotoxicity, and treatment protocols mostly are limited to supportive care, minimizing exposure to toxic substances, and medication adjustments (16,17).
+On the clinical scale, unfortunately, there is no approved drug to directly treat hepato- and nephrotoxicity, and treatment protocols mostly are limited to supportive care, minimizing exposure to toxic substances, and medication adjustments (Amin et al. 2019; Bera and Wong 2022).
 Therefore, there has been a great need to develop novel modalities to tackle this issue.

-One concept that has always been compelling researchers to in the pharmaceutical industry is to employ plantderived compounds with satisfactory safety and efficiency that hold great promise for the development of novel medications to treat human diseases (18).
+One concept that has always been compelling to researchers in the pharmaceutical industry is to employ plantderived compounds with satisfactory safety and efficiency that hold great promise for the development of novel medications to treat human diseases (Salmerón-Manzano, Garrido-Cardenas and Manzano-Agugliaro 2020).
 Indeed, medicinal plants have been used as conventional remedies to treat numerous diseases.
 Some herbs have hepatorenal protective properties, while others have been associated with formidable toxicity.
-In addition, the administration of medicinal adiuvant therapy to treat plants as hepatorenal conditions has shown interesting advantages over single-drug therapy, including lower risks of adverse effects and better prognosis in patients (19.20).
+In addition, the administration of medicinal plants as adjuvant therapy to treat hepatorenal conditions has shown interesting advantages over single-drug therapy, including lower risks of adverse effects and better prognosis in patients (Petrovska 2012; Vaou et al. 2021).